yuanqing/create-figma-plugin/README.md

 ### Command

+A plugin command is specified as a function with the following signature:

 ```js
 export default function (figma, {showUI, postMessage, onMessage}) {
   // ...
 }
 ```

-A plugin command is specified as a function with the following arguments:

 - `figma` (`object`) – The global `figma` object.
 - `showUI` (`function (options)`) – Show the UI that corresponds to the command.
-The `options` object is passed directly to `figma.showUI`.
+Note that the `options` object is passed directly to `figma.showUI`.
 - `postMessage` (`function (message)`) – Send a `message` to the UI `iframe`.
 - `onMessage` (`function (handler)`) – Set up a `handler` for receiving messages from the UI `iframe`.

 ### UI

+A plugin command’s UI is specified as a function with the following signature:

 ```js
 export default function ({postMessage, onMessage}) {
   // ...
 }
 ```

-A plugin command’s UI is specified as a function with the following arguments:

 - `postMessage` (`function (message)`) – Send a `message` to the plugin command.
 - `onMessage` (`function (handler)`) – Set up a `handler` for receiving messages from the plugin command.